 - a completed application form, and

-- Member’s Personnel Record Resume (MPRR) for verification of military service dates and designated military operation.
+- Member’s Personnel Record Resume for verification of military service dates and designated military operation.

 Canadian Armed Forces members must submit:

 - Proof of disability, if applicable.
-The document should indicate if disability was the result of participation in Canadian Armed Forces training in Canada.
+The document should indicate if disability was the result of participation in Canadian Armed Forces training.
 Please indicate the nature of the disability.
 Disability-related documents may be obtained from Veteran Affairs Canada.

 Family members of a Canadian Armed Forces member must submit:

 - Proof of death or disability.
-The document should indicate if the death or disability was the result of having served in the designated military operation or Canadian Armed Forces training in Canada.
+The document should indicate if the death or disability was the result of having served in the designated military operation or Canadian Armed Forces training.
 If a disability, please indicate the nature of the disability.
 Disability-related documents may be obtained from Veteran Affairs Canada.